Calvinverse/base.vm.linux/README.md

 [building Calvinverse images](https://www.calvinverse.net/documentation/how-to-build).
 Because the base image is build during this process the following differences exist.

+### Hyper-V images

+* In order to build a Hyper-V image the following properties need to be specified as part of the command line used to build the image:
+  * `ShouldCreateHyperVImage` should be set to `true`
   * The Ubuntu Server 18.04.3 ISO is obtained from the internal storage as defined by the MsBuild property `IsoDirectory`.

 * A number of additional scripts and configuration files have to be gathered.
 Amongst these files is the Ubuntu `preseed.cfg` file.
 The preseed file contains the OS configuration and it is provided to the machine when booting from the ISO initially.